irydacea/wespal/INSTALL.md

  * GCC 7 or later / Clang 5 or later / another C++17-compatible compiler
  * Qt 6.4 or later

-KDE Frameworks is not required to build or run Wespal, but if installed and properly configured, the KImageFormats component may provide additional image format plugins to handle Krita (`.kra`), OpenRaster (`.ora`) and Adobe Photoshop (`.psd`) files.
+KDE Frameworks is not required to build or run Wespal, but if installed and properly configured, the KImageFormats component provides additional image format plugins to handle GIMP (`.xcf`), Krita (`.kra`), OpenRaster (`.ora`) and Adobe Photoshop (`.psd`) files.

+> [!TIP]
-*(Tip: If you have KDE Plasma or KDE applications installed you will probably already have KImageFormats installed as well.)*
+> If you are running Linux and have KDE Plasma or KDE applications installed you will probably already have KImageFormats installed as well.

+Alternatively, Wespal can use its own stripped-down version of KImageFormats if configured by CMake with `-DENABLE_BUILTIN_IMAGE_PLUGINS=ON`.
+In order for this to work, you will need to have the zlib development files installed as well.

 Building from source